-- 11.1 Ensuring that the Council meets its equalities and human rights duties and obligations is central to how it manages its performance, sets its priorities and delivers services across the board. - 11.2 A new corporate Equalities and Diversity Policy was adopted by Council on 13th

-July 2016.
-This will reinforce the duties of the Council in delivering the aims and ambitions of the Council Plan for 2017/2020, and supporting service business planning processes.
+- 11.1 Ensuring that the Council meets its equalities and human rights duties and obligations is central to how it manages its performance, sets its priorities and delivers services across the board. - 11.2 A new corporate Equalities and Diversity Policy was adopted by Council on 13th July 2016.
+This reinforced the duties of the Council in delivering the aims and ambitions of the Council Plan for 2017/2020, and supporting service business planning processes.
+A new performance indicator specifically relating to equalities has been included in the 2018/2019 iteration of the Council Plan.